- Home›

 ECE 201 Children Families and Community

 This course will prepare the student to implement an educational environment that builds a community of learners whose members are children, families, community members and teachers.
 Building relationships is integrated into practical strategies for partnering with families and communities to facilitate children’s learning.
-NOTE: College Academic Learning Goal Designation: Information Technology (TC) when taken with ECE 111, ECE 112, ECE 121, ECE 130 and ECE 140; Pre-reqs must be completed with grade of 'C' or better.
+NOTES: This course is designed to be taken in the last semester of the ECED program; therefore, it must be taken after completion of a minimum of 45 credits towards the ECED degree.

 Upon successful completion of this course, students should be able to: